-- Encourage the production of more housing to better match supply with demand - Expand opportunities to increase residential density near high-capacity transit and assist in the development of Complete Communities (as described more fully in XX). - Reform building codes to reduce costs by accommodating innovative construction methods and materials including modular prefabricated housing and mass timber. - Prioritize use of public land for co-location of housing and other uses, particularly where government agencies design new facilities or dispose of real property. - Increase regulatory flexibility to incentivize residential infill, redevelopment, and repositioning of office parks, shopping malls, and other underutilized properties. - Provide financial incentives such as Payment in Lieu of Taxes to boost housing production for market rate and affordable housing, especially near transit and in Complete Communities. - Plan for a wide range of housing types and sizes to meet diverse needs - Facilitate the development of a variety of housing types in every part of the county but especially in areas near transit, employment and educational opportunities. - Support creative housing options including single-room occupancy units (SROs); "missing middle" housing types such as tiny houses, cottages, duplexes, multiplexes, and small apartment buildings; shared housing, co-housing, accessory dwelling units (ADUs), social housing and cooperative housing to help meet housing needs and diversify housing options. - Encourage provision of multi-bedroom units suitable for households with children in multifamily housing.
+- Encourage the production of more housing to better match supply with demand - Expand opportunities to increase residential density, especially along major corridors and in locations where additional housing can near high capacity transit andto assist in the development of Complete Communities (as described more fully in XX). - o Increase the number of income-restricted affordable housing units, especially for our low-income households. - o As part of the commitment to the Housing First approach, develop strategies to build deeply affordable housing and provide permanent supportive housing. - Reform building codes to reduce costs by accommodating innovative construction methods and materials including modular prefabricated housing and mass timber. - Prioritize use of public land for co-location of housing and other uses, particularly where government agencies design new facilities or dispose of real property. - o Increase regulatory flexibility to incentivize residential infill, redevelopment, and repositioning of office parks, shopping malls, and other underutilized properties. - Provide financial incentives such as Payment in Lieu of Taxes to boost housing production for market rate and affordable housing, especially near transit and in Complete Communities. - Plan for a wide range of housing types and sizes to meet diverse needs - Facilitate the development of a variety of housing types in every part of the county but especially in areas near transit, employment, and educational opportunities. - Support creative housing options including single-room occupancy units (SROs); "missing middle" housing types such as tiny houses, cottages, duplexes, multiplexes, and small apartment buildings; shared housing, co-housing, accessory dwelling units (ADUs), social housing and cooperative housing to help meet housing needs and diversify housing options. - Encourage provision of multi-bedroom units suitable for households with children in multifamily housing. - o Integrate people with disabilities, people transitioning from homelessness, and older adults into attainable housing with appropriate amenities and services. - Promote racial and economic diversity and equity in housing in every neighborhood - Calibrate the applicability of the Moderately Priced Dwelling Unit (MPDU) program and other affordable housing programs to provide price-regulated units appropriate for income levels ranging from deeply affordable to workforce. - Develop targeted strategies to minimize gentrification and displacement while promoting integration and avoiding the concentration of poverty.

-- Integrate people with disabilities, people transitioning from homelessness, and older adults into attainable housing with appropriate amenities and services. - Promote racial and economic diversity and equity in housing in every neighborhood - Develop targeted strategies to minimize gentrification and displacement while promoting integration and avoiding the concentration of poverty. - Refine regulatory tools and financial incentives with the goal of avoiding a net loss of market-rate and income-restricted affordable housing stock without erecting disincentives for the construction of additional units. - Calibrate the applicability of the Moderately Priced Dwelling Unit (MPDU) program and other affordable housing programs to provide price-regulated units appropriate for income levels ranging from deeply affordable to workforce. - Identify and allocate additional revenue for the Housing Initiative Fund (HIF) to meet the needs of low-income households. - Expand existing programs designed to increase access to homeownership, especially among low-income residents, people of color, and young adults; create new programs and entities such as community land trusts to maintain long term affordable home ownership opportunities. - Improve collection of data on neighborhood change to monitor and address involuntary displacement, disinvestment, and related phenomena.
+- Refine regulatory tools and financial incentives with the goal of avoiding a net loss of market-rate and income-restricted affordable housing stock without erecting disincentives for the construction of additional units. - Calibrate the applicability of the Moderately Priced Dwelling Unit (MPDU) program and other affordable housing programs to provide price-regulated units appropriate for income levels ranging from deeply affordable to workforce. - Identify and allocate additional revenue for the Housing Initiative Fund (HIF) to meet the needs of low-income households. - Expand existing programs designed to increase access to homeownership, especially among low-income residents, people of color, and young adults; create new programs and entities such as community land trusts to maintain long term affordable home-ownership opportunities. - Improve collection of data on neighborhood change to monitor and address involuntary displacement, disinvestment, and related phenomena.